ostreedev/ostree/docs/composefs.md

 the integrity of its backing OSTree object in `/ostree/repo/objects` is validated by the digest stored in `.ostree.cfs`.
 This can ensure the integrity of the "backing store".

-The digests in `.ostree.cfs` are read from fsverity digests of OSTree objects when deploying.
-It is necessary to ensure all OSTree objects referenced have digests stored in `.ostree.cfs`.
-This can be achieved when [committing](#injecting-composefs-digests), or you have to set `ex-integrity.fsverity` to `true` for the OSTree repo.

 ### Injecting composefs digests

 When generating an OSTree commit, there is a CLI switch `--generate-composefs-metadata`